benbrastmckie/ModelChecker/Design/Questions.md

 Optimization

 - What size bitvector does it make sense to start with?
 M: not a power of 2 (those are represented in hexadecimal notation, for whatever reason).
 Based off our convo last Wednesday (2/12), 8 seems like a huge state space (and every other space) already, so maybe 5, 7, or 9?
 But I really don't know, defer to @B

+## Python

+- What do we want to do with Prefix notation?
+I have a version working with lists, but there's not much you can do with that (or, better said, we can turn it into something more powerful, functioning like a symbolic calculator, if need be).
+- unfortunately the backslash character, as in Latex, is in Python a special character.
+I've made a infix-->prefix function that uses forward slashes.
+How much of a problem would that be?